p-marco/nixosConfig/README.md

         swap                        swap
         home    /home               ext4

-Sda3/2 are Luks on LVM (I am copying from the useful post at https://qfpl.io/posts/installing-nixos/).
+Sda3 is an encrypted LVM (I am copying from the useful post at https://qfpl.io/posts/installing-nixos/).

 ### Gdisk